-(c) Within [] days after a decision is rendered against a party who failed to appear, that party may petition the presiding officer to vacate the recommended or final order.
-If adequate reasons are provided showing good cause for the party's failure to appear, the presiding officer shall vacate the decision and, after proper service of notice, conduct another evidentiary hearing.
-If adequate reasons are not provided showing good cause for the party's failure to appear, the presiding officer shall deny the motion to vacate.
+- 4 (e) Within [] days after a recommended or final order is rendered against a party subject 5 to a default order, that party may petition the presiding officer to vacate the recommended or 6 final order.
+For good cause shown for the party's failure to appear, the presiding officer shall 7 vacate the decision and, after proper service of notice, conduct another evidentiary hearing.
+If 8 good cause is not shown for the party's failure to appear, the presiding officer shall deny the 9 motion to vacate.
+Good cause includes but is not limited to lack of notice to the defaulting party, 10 mistake, inadvertence, surprise, excusable neglect, or manifest injustice. - 11

-Under this section the presiding officer the power to impose a default judgment.
-However, the default decision must be based upon prima facie evidence.
-Among the other laws that modify the presiding officer's discretion are the [state] rules of civil procedure.
-The section thus authorizes a presiding officer to issue a default judgment for the same reasons as contained in the state rules of civil procedure.

-Subsection (b) is adapted from the Alaska Administrative Procedure Act, AS 44.62.530 and the California Administrative Procedure Act, West's Ann.Cal.Gov.Code § 11520.
+12 Under this section the presiding officer has the power to impose a default judgment.
+13 However, the default decision must be based upon prima facie evidence.
+Among the other laws 14 that modify the presiding officer's discretion are the [state] rules of civil procedure.
+The section 15 thus authorizes a presiding officer to issue a default judgment for the same reasons as contained 16 in the state rules of civil procedure.
+This section is based on 1981 MAPA Section 4-208.
+17 18 Subsection (b) is adapted from the Alaska Administrative Procedure Act, AS 44.62.530 19 and the California Administrative Procedure Act, West's Ann.
+Cal.Gov.Code § 11520.
+20 Subsections (d) and (e) are based in part on 1981 MSAPA Section 4-208 and on California Government Code Section 11520.
+21

-SECTION 416.
+SECTION 414.
 LICENSES.